Dismounted/ReportConversations/README.md

 Template Edits
 ----

-The following template edits must be made to enable XenMoods to work correctly.
+The following template edits must be made to enable Report Conversations to work correctly.

 - Template: conversation_message